lorensarias/DataCleaning/Excel Data Cleanning/Cafe_Sales/Readme.md

 <h2>**Step taken: **</h2>

+1. Duplicate the raw File  - dirty_cafe_sales_1.xls -- This will be our working file
-1. Check for duplicates - No duplicates
+2. Check for duplicates - No duplicates
-2. Remove TXT from the transaction ID - Keep only the useful information that we can use to identify each transaction Use the right function to obtain only the transaction number.
+3. Remove TXT from the transaction ID - Keep only the useful information that we can use to identify each transaction Use the right function to obtain only the transaction number.
 <img width="1120" alt="image" src="https://github.com/user-attachments/assets/bcd8cafc-0700-49a3-93ad-4a324dbac9dd" />

-3. Fill out Quantity based on the TotalPrice, Price per Item:
+4. Fill out Quantity based on the TotalPrice, Price per Item:

   - Quantity =  TotalPrice / Price
   - Price = TotalPrice / Quantity
   - TotalPrice = Quantity * Price

-4. Fill out the Item based on observing the prices of each item:
+5. Fill out the Item based on observing the prices of each item:

 - Coffee	2
 - Cookie	1